complete-dope/complete-dope.github.io/_posts/2025-03-07-Learning-Computers.md

 Each core has threads for it and there role is to pick up a task send that to a seperate core or same core (often on a seperate core ) and bring that data back from the core once the computation is all done and return back !!
 Kinda like a worker and we call them workers

+Processes can initiate / create more multiple threads from there process and to they can all run independently on different core and get the work done , but python limits them using GIL (as explained above)

 ## Die shots